-If you have vsync enabled, your screen refresh rate must be 50 Hz for PAL and 60 Hz for NTSC, respectively, otherwise you’ll be experiencing all sorts of weird speed issues (e.g. music playing much slower or faster than it should).
-With vsync off this it not a problem, so that’s a good quick way to examine how a WHDLoad game behaves in PAL vs NTSC without having to change the screen refresh rate and restart the emulator.
+If you have vsync enabled, your screen refresh rate must be 50 Hz for PAL and 60 Hz for NTSC, respectively; otherwise, you’ll be experiencing all sorts of weird speed issues (e.g. jumpy scrolling, audio glitches, music playing much slower or faster than it should, etc.) With vsync off this is not a problem, so that’s a good quick way to examine how a WHDLoad game behaves in PAL vs NTSC without having to change the screen refresh rate and restart the emulator.

 But life ain’t simple

-For games originally developed by American studios — always use NTSC
+For games originally developed by North American studios—always use NTSC

-It does not matter if the Amiga port or the PAL version was made by a European developer; in virtually all cases they just reused the original NTSC graphics, and quite often didn’t even attempt to address the 17% slowdown issue.
+It does not matter if the Amiga port or the PAL version was made by a European developer; in virtually all cases they just reused the original NTSC graphics assets, and quite often didn’t even attempt to address the 17% slowdown issue.

 For games originally developed by European studios (mostly UK):

-If the game uses 320×256 or some other PAL screen mode and the graphics fills the whole screen — always use PAL
+If the game uses 320×256 or some other PAL screen mode, and the graphics fill the whole screen—always use PAL

-If the graphics only takes up a 320×200 or smaller area of the screen, that does not automatically mean that it needs the NTSC-stretch applied to look correct; it might very well have been drawn with square pixels in mind still.
-Perihelion is a good example of this: the graphics is 320×200, but it absolutely needs square pixels (probably they just wanted to play it safe for an eventual future US release).
-Exact same deal with Populous 1 & 2, Powermonger, and Midwinter — can’t really fault them; they just wanted to be able to sell their games in the US as well, and stretched graphics is infinitely better than no NTSC release at all.
+If the graphics only takes up a 320×200 or smaller area of the screen, leaving a black bar at the bottom (or at the top and the bottom if they bothered to centre the screen), that does not automatically mean that it needs the NTSC stretch applied to make it look correct; it might very well have been drawn with square pixels in mind still.
+Perihelion is a good example of this: the graphics is 320×200, but it absolutely needs square pixels (probably they just wanted to play it safe for an eventual future North American release).
+Exact same deal with Populous 1 & 2, Powermonger, and Midwinter—can’t really fault them; they just wanted to be able to sell their games in North America as well, and stretched graphics is infinitely better than no NTSC release at all.

 A few important European studios: Bitmap Brothers, Psygnosis, Bullfrog, Horror Soft / Adventure Soft, Magnetic Scrolls, Delphine, Coktel Vision, Revolution, Ubisoft, Infogrames, DMA Design, Core Design, Level 9, Team 17, Sensible Software, Firebird, Digital Illusions, Silmarils, Thalion, Thalamus, Ocean

-Although looking at circles and squares to determine the intended aspect ratio helps in many cases, it’s not a 100% fool-proof method.
-It certainly works for most racing games and flight simulators where the circular gauges should usually appear as perfect circles when the correct aspect ratio is being used, but in general it’s better to look at some common objects and make sure they appear correctly, neither too tall nor too squashed (human faces and full human figures are the best candidates for this).
+Although looking at circles and squares to determine the intended aspect ratio may help in many cases, it is not a 100% fool-proof method!
+It certainly works for most racing games and flight simulators where the circular gauges should usually appear as perfect circles when the correct aspect ratio is being used.
+But in general, it’s better to look at some common objects and make sure they appear correctly—neither too tall nor too squashed (human faces and full human figures are the best candidates for this).

-Congratulations, if you’ve made it so far, the display of your emulated Amiga should resemble that of a PC VGA monitor in low-res mode (sharp blocky pixels and all).
-But unlike VGA, which is double-scanned at 31 kHz horizontal sync frequency, all stock Amigas output 15 kHz single-scanned video signals, and not even the best Commodore monitors could enter the ring against any average 14" VGA display from the 90s when it comes to sharpness (unsurprisingly, since the IBM PC was originally intended as a business machine, therefore text legibility was of primary concern).
+Congratulations on making it so far; now the display of your emulated Amiga should resemble that of a PC VGA monitor in low-res mode (sharp blocky pixels and all).
+But unlike VGA, which is double-scanned at 31 kHz horizontal sync frequency, all stock Amigas output 15 kHz single-scanned video signals9, and not even the best Commodore monitors could enter the ring against any average 14" VGA display from the 90s when it comes to sharpness (unsurprisingly, since the IBM PC was originally intended as a business machine, therefore text legibility was of primary concern).

-In order to simulate the roundish “pixels” of the 1084S that slightly blend into each other (the rather nice “natural anti-aliasing” effect that makes low-res artwork so much more pleasant to look at, and lends the image this wonderful “fuzzy analog quality”) and the subtle scanlines (at least on PAL; on NTSC they’re much more prominent), we’ll need Guest’s rather excellent CRT-A2080-HiRes-SmartRes-Interlace CRT shader.
-Clearly, this shader is the star of the show, and this makes the biggest difference after matching the physical dimensions of the 1084S monitor.
-One its most remarkable features is that it provides seamless support for all standard Amiga screen modes in a single shader (320×256 Low Res, 640×256 High Res, 320×512 Low Res Laced, 640×512 High Res Laced, and naturally all their overscanned and NTSC variants).
+To simulate the roundish “pixels” of the 1084S that slightly blend into each other (a rather nice “natural anti-aliasing” effect that makes low-res artwork so much more pleasant to look at, and lends the image this wonderful “fuzzy analog quality”) and the subtle scanlines (at least on PAL; on NTSC they’re much more prominent), we’ll need Guest’s rather excellent CRT-A2080-HiRes-SmartRes-Interlace CRT shader.
+This shader is the star of the show, and this makes the biggest difference after matching the physical image dimensions of the 1084S monitor.
+One of its most remarkable features is that it provides seamless support for all OCS Amiga screen modes in a single shader (320×256 Low Res, 640×256 High Res, 320×512 Low Res Laced, 640×512 High Res Laced, and naturally all their overscanned and NTSC variants).
 The interlace flicker is not emulated, but probably that’s for the best.
 This thing handles everything you throw at it, including low-res/hi-res split-screen games (e.g Lemmings, Shadow of the Beast, Apidya, Agony, all Magnetic Scrolls adventures, etc.)

 (By the way, in case you’re wondering, “the Commodore A2080 was essentially a high persistence phosphor model of the 1084 to reduce flicker in NTSC modes”, according to the Big Book of Amiga Hardware.)